-In Egypt, an archaeological team discovers the lost tomb of Alexander the Great, breaking its seal for the first time in over two thousand years.
+In Egypt, an archaeological team discovers the lost tomb of Alexander the Great.
 Seven years later, every public school student in America takes a strange new test, but only six are chosen to attend a summer program at the mysterious Institute for the Cultivation of Intuitive Cognition, where nothing is as it appears to be, including the students themselves.

-But why is the US government so interested in six teenagers?
+But why is the U.S. government so interested in six outcasts?
 And what, exactly, is it teaching them to do?
-When helicopters start crashing and a plane goes missing over the Atlantic, they must band together to uncover the true purpose behind the Institute—and the ancient secrets that lie hidden beneath its surface.
+Now, they must band together to uncover the true purpose behind the institute—and the ancient secrets that lie hidden beneath its surface.

 Before history catches up to them.